Frequently Asked Questions (FAQ) for Students

 When can I come back to attend classes at the center?

-In-person group classes will begin for the 2022 spring semester on Monday, May 2, 2022.
+In-person group classes are currently available for fall semester 2022.
 Only students who have registered for in-person classes may return to the center on the designated days they have class.
 Students can also continue to participate in remote classes.
-If you need help with technology training, please call 1-800-BRAILLE.
-The youth programs in-person schedule may vary by center; youth instructors will provide further details to their students and families.
+If you need help with technology training, please call 1-800-BRAILLE (272-4553).
+In-person Youth Program schedule may vary by center; youth instructors will provide further details to their students and families.

-You can schedule an in-person one-on-one appointment for Low Vision, Connection Pointe technology or Orientation & Mobility which will start Monday, April 18, 2022.
-You can also receive help remotely by phone or video call by contacting your local center or calling 1-800-BRAILLE to schedule a remote consultation.
+You can schedule an in-person one-on-one appointment for Low Vision, Connection Pointe technology or Orientation & Mobility currently.
+You can also receive help remotely by phone or video call by contacting your local center, or calling 1-800-BRAILLE (272-4553) to schedule a remote consultation.

 What can I expect when I return to the centers?

-Each center will have a single-entry area for check-ins and to verify students are vaccinated.
-All individuals will be required to wear a surgical/medical grade, N95 or KN95 face mask while onsite.
+Each center will have a single-entry area for check-ins and to verify students are fully vaccinated*.
+Masks are optional, unless you have not been vaccinated (due to a medical or religious exemption) – then a mask is required.
+Surgical/medical grade, N95 or KN95 face masks are suggested while on-site.
 High traffic and common areas of the center will be cleaned and disinfected regularly.

 When will volunteers return to the center and will they need to be vaccinated?

-Select volunteers will return onsite beginning May 2, 2022 at the same time that group classes resume.
-Onsite volunteers will need to be fully vaccinated and show proof of vaccination.
-We expect additional volunteers will be needed for the Fall Term.
+Select volunteers are invited on-site as needed.
+On-site volunteers need to be fully vaccinated* and show proof of vaccination.
 Volunteers who are not vaccinated, may explore “virtual volunteering” opportunities.

 Please note all information in this FAQ may be subject to change based on the latest COVID-19 cases and/or updates from the CDC, Cal OSHA, state or local authorities.